juliaguida/oystercard/thermostat_es6/walkthroughs/airport_challenge_js_alt.md

 It's important to understand that unlike Ruby where your instances inherit from a class, when it comes to JavaScript, your instances inherit from other instances.
 When the JavaScript interpreter cannot find a property or method defined on the current instance it looks to the next instance in the inheritance chain for the missing information.

-For more information on how prototypal inheritance works, check out this great article on [webreference.com](http://www.webreference.com/programming/javascript/prototypal_inheritance/index.html).

 But for now, we can think of `prototype` as a "storage area" which relates to the object referenced immediately before the `prototype` keyword and stores the function (method) you are defining.
 Let's look at some code to understand this more thoroughly:

 ```javascript